Iftee07/Iftee07/README.md

 - 👋 Hi, I’m Iftee
-- 👀 I’m interested in frontend webiste development
+- 👀 I’m interested in frontend website development
 - 💞️ I’m looking to collaborate on making websites with wordpress

 <!---